mbakler/Tcav_pytorch_implementation/README.md

-# Interpretability Beyond Feature Attribution:
-Quantitative Testing with Concept Activation Vectors (TCAV)
+# Unofficial implementation of  Interpretability Beyond Feature Attribution: Quantitative Testing with Concept Activation Vectors (TCAV)

 This is a unofficial pytorch implementation of Kim et.al 2018 "Interpretability Beyond Feature Attribution: Quantitative Testing with Concept Activation Vectors (TCAV)" (https://arxiv.org/abs/1711.11279) on the DSprites dataset (https://github.com/deepmind/dsprites-dataset).
 Currently the workflow uses a pretrained model on the Dsprites datasets, where the model predicts the shape class, with concepts being also the shape latent value.